 - Low-income housing credit: Provides credits to owners of rental buildings in low-income housing projects.

-- Work opportunity credit (WOC): This credit benefits employers that hire people in specific categories—including long-term unemployment recipients, some veterans, recipients of various kinds of public assistance and those who face significant barriers to employment.
+- Work opportunity tax credit (WOTC): This credit benefits employers that hire people in specific categories — including long-term unemployment recipients, some veterans, recipients of various kinds of public assistance and those who face significant barriers to employment.
 The amount of the credit varies depending on the category, up to $9,600 per employee.
+This credit is claimed by filing Form 5884.

 - Have less than $5 million in revenue over five years with qualifying research activities and expenditures.